Want To See A Therapist? Demystifying Therapy and Therapists33 comments

 Now that you have names, you have to decide which one is right for you.
 Read websites, look at pictures, check licenses, and call the office to talk to them or their staff person to get “a feel” for them.
 Therapists therapize with different modalities and you can ask about how they help people.
 Judge how comfortable you are with these descriptions since trust can be an important element.

 Some people want to meet face to face to get a good feel that it is a good fit.
-It is fine to have a meeting and then decide you don’t want to come back for any reason.
+When you find a therapist, it is fine to have one meeting and then decide you don’t want to come back for any reason.

-The best way to pick a therapist is to go with your gut!
+The best way to find a therapist is to go with your gut!

 Jodi Aman / /